StahlSol/schedule-game/README.md

 ### ⚖️ 8.
 Event Day Resolution
 On the scheduled event day, the game simulates Cleff’s day and runs sequential checks to determine attendance:

+### 🧩 Preliminary Checks

+Before the event simulation begins, two initial checks are performed to confirm that an event can actually occur.

+1. 🗓️ **Event Confirmed** — Has the player and Cleff agreed on a specific event type?
+   - If **no event** has been set, the simulation ends immediately with no outcome.

+2. ⏰ **Time Agreed Upon** — Has a specific time been confirmed for the event?
+   - If **no time** was set, Cleff may respond ambiguously (“I’ll see what I can do”),
+     but the event will not proceed to simulation.

+### 🔍 Attendance Checks
 1. ✅ **Original Schedule** — Is he working that day?
 2. 📞 **Call-In Check** — Was he unexpectedly called into work?
 3. 😒 **Mood Check** — `(100 - mood)%` chance to skip.